Flo466/EcoRide/README.md

 ### 4. Launch Docker services

-Then launch the services (make sure you're still at the root of the backend folder in your terminal):
+Then launch the services (make sure you're still at the root of the backend directory in your terminal):

 ```bash
 docker-compose up --build -d